raghav4/old-dotfiles/README.md

 # dotfiles
-all of my dotfiles to make setting up a new computer easier
+all of my dotfiles to make setting up a new computer more easier